hyperledger-labs/splice/docs/src/sv_operator/sv_helm.rst

 - the block chain is mature enough for at least 1 state snapshot to have been taken i.e. the height of the latest block is greater than or equal to the configured interval between snapshots

-The snapshots are fetched from the founding SV node which exposes its CometBft RPC API at `https://sv.sv-2.TARGET_HOSTNAME:443/cometbft-rpc/`.
+The snapshots are fetched from sv1 which exposes its CometBft RPC API at `https://sv.sv-2.TARGET_HOSTNAME:443/cometbft-rpc/`.
 This can be changed by setting `stateSync.rpcServers` accordingly.
 The `trust_height` and `trust_hash` are computed dynamically via an initialization script and setting them explicitly should not be required and is not currently supported.